PROGRAM DESCRIPTION Choose In person or Virtual when registering.

 At the end of this course, a TCF Adapted Program Basic Moves Certificate of Completion is awarded to participants who have demonstrated ability to teach Basic Moves.
 Course qualifies as partial contact hours fulfillment for TCF Instructor Certification.

-3) Describe TCF’s rationale, biomechanics & functional benefits.
+4) Describe TCF’s rationale, biomechanics, and functional benefits.

 Balance, orthopedic & neurological rehabilitation, pain management, sports cross training, cardiovascular &respiratory diseases, medically complex, chronic fatigue, fibromyalgia.
 Use in hospitals, sub-acute, outpatient clinics, & home care.
 Teach groups of all ages, abilities, fitness levels in community wellness classes, health clubs, tai chi & martial arts schools, senior centers & long term care facilities.